pointslocal/admin-docs/docs/events_packages.md

 In this example, we're looking at a temporal listicle, one with a limited shelf-life.
 Since all the events included are Christmas-related and bound to finite event, this content does not have a lot of ongoing value.

 ### Stories
+You can also bring in aggregated stories or stories written directly in the admin into your package.
+Similar to events and venues, typing in the box will bring up autosuggestions searching text and title.

 #### Example: Best Concerts of 2015
 In this example, we'll look at a retrospective collection of events, which allows you to turn otherwise stale, event-based content into something with more lasting edtiorial appeal.